About the Author of the Blogsite, Not the Author of the Bible::

 Also, he built altars in the [Lord’s] house, [where] the Lord had said, My Name shall be [here] in Jerusalem forever.
 And [Manasseh] built altars for all the [stars & constellations] of heaven in the 2 [courtyards] of the Lord’s] house.

 And he caused his children to pass through the fire in the Valley of the Son of Hinnom.
-He also observed times [astrology & horoscopes] & used enchantments [casting spells] & used witchcraft & dealt with familiar spirits [those who contact the dead] & with wizards.
+He also observed times, [a.k.a. astrology & horoscopes] & used enchantments, [a.k.a. casting spells] & used witchcraft & dealt with familiar spirits, [a.k.a. those who contact the dead] & with wizards.

-Neither will I remove the foot of Israel from out of the land anymore, [that] I appointed for your [forefathers,] so that they will [pay attention] to do all that I have commanded them, according to the whole law & the statutes & the [rules at] the hand of Moses.
+Neither will I remove the foot of Israel from out of the land anymore, [that] I [had] appointed for your [forefathers,] so that they will [pay attention] to do all that I have commanded them, according to the whole Law & the [mandates] & the [rules at] the hand of Moses.

-So, Manasseh made Judah & the inhabitants of Jerusalem [to go astray] & to do worse than the heathen, whom the Lord destroyed before the [people] of Israel.
-The Lord [spoke] to Manasseh & to his people, but they [wouldn’t listen & obey.]
-[Therefore,] the Lord brought captains of [Assyria’s king’s army] upon them.
+So, Manasseh made Judah & the inhabitants of Jerusalem [to go astray] & to do worse than the heathen, whom the Lord destroyed before the children [people] of Israel.
+And the Lord [spoke] to Manasseh & to his people, but they wouldn’t [listen & obey.]
+[For this reason,] the Lord brought the captains of [Assyria’s king’s army] upon them.

 [They] took Manasseh [prisoner & put a hook in his nose] & bound him with [iron shackles] & carried him [captive] to Babylon.
-When [Manasseh] was [distressed,] he [turned to] the Lord his God & humbled himself greatly before the God of his [forefathers] & prayed to Him.
+And when [Manasseh] was [distressed,] he [urgently appealed to] the Lord his God & humbled himself greatly before the God of his [forefathers] & prayed to Him.

-[The Lord] was [moved by Manasseh’s earnest request] & brought [Manasseh back] to Jerusalem, into his kingdom.
+[The Lord] was [moved by Manasseh’s earnest request] & brought [Manasseh back] again to Jerusalem, into his kingdom.
 Then, Manasseh knew the Lord was God.
-After this, [Manasseh] built a wall [outside] the city of David.
-[The wall was] on the west side of Gihon, in the valley, [up] to the [entrance of] the Fish Gate & [surrounded] Ophel & raised [the wall] up [to] a great height.
+Now after this, [Manasseh] built a wall [outside] the city of David.
+[The wall was] on the west side of Gihon, in the valley, even [up] to the [entrance of] the Fish Gate & [surrounded] Ophel & raised [the wall] up [to] a very great height.

-[Manasseh] repaired the altar of the Lord & sacrificed peace offerings & thank offerings [on it] & commanded Judah to serve the Lord God of Israel.
-[But] the people still sacrificed in the high places, [but] only to the Lord, their God.
+And [Manasseh] repaired the altar of the Lord & sacrificed Peace Offerings & thank offerings [on it] & commanded Judah to serve the Lord God of Israel.
+[However,] the people still [sacrificed] in the high places, [but] only to the Lord their God.

-Now, the rest of [Manasseh’s actions] & his prayer to [the Lord,] his God & the words the seers [prophets who have divine visions] [spoke] to him in the Name of the Lord God of Israel, are written in the Book of [the] Kings of Israel.
+Now, the rest of [Manasseh’s actions] & his prayer to [the Lord] his God & the words the seers [spoke] to him in the Name of the Lord God of Israel, are written in the Book of [the] Kings of Israel.
+[1 Samuel 9:9 ([Before this time,] in Israel, when a man went to [inquire] of God, he [said this,] Come, let’s go to the Seer.
+For he is now called a Prophet, was [before this time,] called a Seer.)]

-Also, [Manasseh’s] prayer & how God [was moved by his earnest plea about] all his [tresspasses] & [sins] in [building] the high places & [putting] up groves & [engraved] images, before he was humbled [are also] written among the [records] of the seers.
+Also, [Manasseh’s] prayer & how God [was moved by his earnest plea about] all his [sins & tresspasses by building] the high places & [putting] up groves & [carved] images, before he was humbled, [look,] they are [also] written among the [records] of the seers.

-Amon sacrificed to all the carved images, [that] his father, Manasseh had made & served them.
-[He didn’t] humble himself before the Lord [God,] as Manasseh, his father had humbled himself.
+For Amon sacrificed to all the carved images, [that] his father, Manasseh had made & served them.
+And [he didn’t] humble] himself before the Lord [God,] as Manasseh, his father had humbled himself.
 But Amon [sinned] more & more.

-[Amon’s] servants conspired against him & [killed] him in his own house.
+And [Amon’s] servants conspired against him & [killed] him in his own house.
 But the people of the land [killed] all [those who] had conspired against king Amon.
-The people of the land made his son, Josiah, king in his [place.]
+And the people of the land made his son, Josiah, king in his [place.]

 12/19/2023